A-Spot (AFE Zone): Location, Anatomy and Stimulation

 The Discovery of Dr. Chua Chee Ann

-In the 1990s, a Malaysian doctor named Chua Chee Ann began a very important study.
+In the 1990s, a Malaysian doctor named Chua Chee Ann began an important study.
 He worked with hundreds of women who had chronic dryness and pain during intimacy.
-Dr. Chua wanted to find a way to trigger lubrication without using artificial gels.
-He focused his attention on the very top of the vaginal canal.
-This area is called the fornix, and it is where the vaginal walls meet the cervix.
+Dr. Chua wanted to find a way to trigger natural fluid release without using artificial gels.

 The Neurobiology of the AFE Zone

-Dr. Chua believed that stimulating the A-spot is a way to “bypass the brain.”
-Usually, arousal starts with a thought or an emotion that travels from the mind to the body.
-However, the AFE zone works like a reflex, similar to how your leg moves when a doctor taps your knee.
+Dr. Chua believed that stimulating the A-spot is a way to bypass the brain.
+Usually, arousal starts with a thought or emotion that travels from the mind to the body.

 Locating the A-Spot: Tactile Landmarks

-Finding the A-spot requires a gentle and attentive touch during a yoni massage.
-You must move deep into the vaginal canal toward the very top, near the cervix.
-There are two clear textures that help you know exactly where you are.
+Finding the A-spot requires a gentle and attentive touch.
+Move deep into the vaginal canal toward the very top, near the cervix.

-The upper wall of the vagina feels very soft and fleshy under your finger.
-Many people compare this texture to the inside of your cheek.
-As you move deeper, you will feel a much firmer structure, which is the cervix.
-The cervix feels solid and round, much like the tip of your nose.
+Two clear textures help you know exactly where you are.
+The upper wall of the vagina feels very soft and fleshy — like the inside of your cheek.
+As you move deeper, you reach a much firmer structure: the cervix, which feels like the tip of your nose.

 Preparation: The Softening Touch

-Before focusing on the A-spot, you must prepare the surrounding tissues with care.
+Before focusing on the A-spot, prepare the surrounding tissues with care.
 Start by exploring the entire upper wall of the vagina with very soft, slow movements.
-This initial touch helps to warm up the blood flow and build a sense of safety.
-You should not rush straight to the deepest point without first waking up the nerves.
+This initial touch warms up blood flow and builds a sense of safety.

 The "Come Hither" Technique for Point A

-Once the tissues are ready, you can begin the specific stimulation of the AFE zone.
-Position your finger so that it is resting against the firm tip of the cervix.
-Apply a gentle pressure upward against the soft tissue of the anterior fornix.
-You will use a very short and precise motion that practitioners call the “come hither” move.
-This movement should be very small, moving only about half a centimeter at a time.
+Apply gentle pressure upward against the soft tissue of the anterior fornix.
+Use a very short and precise motion — practitioners call this “the come-hither” move.
+This movement should be very small, only about half a centimeter at a time.

-Repeat this short stroke with a steady and patient rhythm for several minutes.
-This technique is designed to be gentle but very focused on the specific nerve center.
-It is a subtle move that produces a very large physical reaction in the body.
+This technique is gentle but very focused on the specific nerve center.
+It is a small move that can produce a very large physical reaction in the body.
+Patience and a steady hand are all that is needed.

 Why the A-Spot is a Priority in Yoni Massage

-In my experience, the A-spot is one of the most important zones to focus on.
 While the G-spot is more famous, the AFE zone often produces a faster and more intense reaction.
 It is a priority because it directly addresses the physical need for lubrication and comfort.
 Without enough moisture, the rest of the massage can feel less satisfying or even irritating.

 Dr. Chua’s Self-Exploration Technique

-Dr. Chua also wanted women to be able to help themselves at home.
-He recommended a simple position where the woman squats or sits back with her knees pulled close.
-In this posture, she can easily reach the A-spot with her own index finger.
+From here she can easily reach the A-spot with her own index finger.
 She should use the soft pad of her finger to perform the same short, repetitive strokes.

 Partner Involvement and Sex Therapy

 Once a woman is comfortable with the A-spot, she can teach the technique to her partner.
-Dr. Chua believed that this should become a standard part of any couple’s intimacy.
-The partner must keep their nails short and their hands very clean to avoid any irritation.
-They can use the same “come hither” move to help the woman prepare for intimacy.
+Dr. Chua believed this should become a standard part of intimate life for couples.

 (1) Male bladder; (2) Female bladder; (3) uterus;(4) Anterior fornix; (5) Posterior vaginal wall (6) Erect part of the penis inside vagina; (7)Male pubis; (8) Root of the penis; (9) Testis; (10) Female pubis.